Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

 ![Sample Raspbberyy Pi Imager configuration](/img/img-raspberry-imager-example-eop-1.png)

-_If some steps remain unclear, you can visit the [Raspberry Pi "getting started" page](https://www.raspberrypi.com/documentation/computers/getting-started.html) for more information on Imager settings and usage._
+_If some steps remain unclear, you can visit the [Raspberry Pi "getting started" page](https://www.raspberrypi.com/documentation/computers/getting-started.html) for more information on Image settings and usage._

 ## Initial configuration

-Ethereum On Rapberry Pi image use clasic /boot/firmware/config.txt as config file.
+Ethereum On Rapberry Pi image uses clasic /boot/firmware/config.txt as config file.
 This way you can customize your setup before first run.
-After writing image to SD card you shold see new drive in your PC.
+After writing the image to the SD card you should see a new drive in your PC.
 There is config.txt file.
 This config is for Raspberry Pi but Ethereum On Raspberry Pi adds own sections to it.

 ``` sh
 # Web3Pi config